 What is the Law Regarding Employment in Caldwell?

-Employment law refers to the body of laws in Caldwell that govern employees, employers, and independent contractors.
+Employment law refers to the body of laws in Caldwell that regulate employees, employers, and independent contractors.
 Such laws regulate employment matters like hiring, wage levels, and termination policies.
-Employers and their employees alike should be knowledgeable of Caldwell employment laws.
+Employers and their employees alike should be aware of Caldwell employment laws.

 "At-Will" vs. Contract Employment Terms

-Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
-So long as the reasons are not in violation of law, either the employee or the employer can terminate the position at any time under an "at-will" arrangement.
-If an employment contract exists between the parties, state and federal laws will determine the validity and enforcement of the contract terms for people living in Caldwell.
+Employment is usually considered to be "at-will", although at times the employer and employee might have an employment contract preventing termination before it expires.
+So long as the reasons are not in violation of law, either the employee or the employer may end the position at any time under an "at-will" arrangement.
+If an employment contract exists between the parties, state and federal laws will decide the validity and enforcement of the contract terms for people living in Caldwell.

 Anti-Discrimination laws in Caldwell